gsoft-inc/sg-orbit/README.md

 yarn start:website
 ```

-Any updates to the packages (components, SUI theme, tachyons, ...) or the website's pages  will be automatically re-compile the packages and refresh the website accordingly.
+Any updates to the packages (components, SUI theme, tachyons, ...) or the website's pages  will automatically re-compile the packages and refresh the website accordingly.

 For more information about the development of the website view blabla..